cseferlis/ds310homework/Homework 5/Working with VMs/README.md

 After successfully creating the VM, follow the tutorial's instructions for connecting to the virtual machine.

+If the template above was utilized for deployment, the username and password will be as follows:
 - adminUsername: **ds310admin**
 - adminPassword: **ds310password013!**